|Nutritional Guidelines (per serving)|

 - Fine sea salt, to taste

-Bring the milk to a boil, and gradually stir in the semolina, stirring constantly to prevent lumps and keep the mixture from sticking to the pot.
+Bring the milk to a boil, and gradually stir in the semolina, constantly stirring to prevent lumps and keep the mixture from sticking to the pot.
 The mixture will become quite thick; continue cooking and stirring for about 20 minutes, and remove the pot from the fire.

 Beat the yolks with a little more milk, and add them to the semolina, together with the cheese, solid butter, and a pinch of salt.